hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-COMMODITY<br />
-CODE.Combined nomenclature code&gt; is PRESENT<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-COMMODITY CODE.Combined nomenclature code&gt; is PRESENT
-THEN the concatenation of the Data Items &lt;CONSIGNMENT-HOUSE CONSIGNMENT-<br />
-CONSIGNMENT ITEM-COMMODITY-COMMODITY CODE.Harmonized System sub-heading code&gt;<br />
+THEN the concatenation of the Data Items &lt;CONSIGNMENT-HOUSE CONSIGNMENT- CONSIGNMENT ITEM-COMMODITY-COMMODITY CODE.Harmonized System sub-heading code&gt;
-(an6) and &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-<br />
+(an6) and &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-
-COMMODITY CODE.Combined nomenclature code&gt; (an2) must be a valid code in the TARIC<br />
-database (validated only by the EU countries).
+COMMODITY CODE.Combined nomenclature code&gt; (an2) must be a valid code in the TARIC database (validated only by the EU countries).

 **Technical Description**